Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 ## Keep in Mind

-Inheritance isn\'t thought of kindly because base classes tend to accumulate lots of code.
+Inheritance isn't thought of kindly because base classes tend to accumulate lots of code.

 With this pattern, since every subclass goes through its base class to